HallMaxwell/Packs/README.md

 ## [`data_statistics_release.exe`](https://github.com/HallMaxwell/Packs/releases/tag/v1.5)
 >#### Simple data statistics to form a frequency distribution table.

-I'm this code's author.
 It is designed for junior high school students learning data statistics.
 >##### About the latest release:
 - The code is updated to conform to the latest C standards.
 - Automatically generate text records to prevent loss of data (empty at next launch).